- 1. Verify Your Website With Google Search Console

 You can learn more about how Google uses structured data by visiting the Google Search Gallery.

-A Google featured snippet is shown on top of the results and this translates to a higher CTR and more traffic to those websites.
+A Google featured snippet is shown at the top of the results, which results in a higher CTR and more traffic to those websites.

 Here is an example of a Google featured snippet when you search for “Become an SEO Expert” on Google.

-To optimize your content for Google’s featured snippet, you need to structure your content in such a way as to help Google pick up pieces of it and show it as a featured snippet.
+To optimize your content for Google’s featured snippet, you need to structure it so that Google can pick up pieces of it and show them as a featured snippet.

 You can read all the details in my previous guide: How to get a Google featured snippet

-So far, all the steps described above have to do with technical and on-page SEO.
-Another critical step is getting more visibility in Google search results.
+So far, all the steps described above involve technical and on-page SEO.
+Another critical step is increasing your visibility in Google search results.
 It’s the quality of your content.

 What is high-quality content?
 If you search Google for this, you’ll get different opinions and you might get confused.